TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 4/1 Chronicles 4.9.md

 ---

-And Jabez was more honorable than his brethren: and his mother called his name Jabez, saying, Because I bare him with sorrow.
+Jabez was more honorable than his brothers: and his mother named him Jabez, saying, "Because I bore him with sorrow."